-Rendering of a Regional Street showing a four-lane street with a planted median, crosswalks, and buildings.
+Rendering of a regional street showing a four-lane street with a planted median, crosswalks and buildings.
 One lane in each direction is a bus only lane.
 There is a bus and four cars.
 A painted green bikeway and sidewalk are separated from the roadway by a planted median.
 People are walking and crossing the street.
 Source: Metro Designing Livable Streets and Trails Guide

-The network visions, concepts and policies provide define a seamless and well-connected regional system of regional throughways and arterial streets, freight networks, transit networks and services and bicycle and pedestrian facilities.
+The network visions, concepts and policies provide define a seamless and well-connected regional system of throughways (freeways and highways) and arterial streets, freight networks, transit networks and services and bicycle and pedestrian networks.
 The network policies emphasize safety, access, mobility and reliability for people and goods and recognize the community-building and placemaking role of transportation.
-The network visions, concepts and supporting policies will guide the development, design, and management of different networks of the regional transportation system.
-The transportation system components are shown in Figure 3-11.
+The network visions, concepts and supporting policies will guide the development, design and management of different networks of the regional transportation system.
+The transportation system components are shown in Figure 3.9.

-Figure 3-11 Regional transportation system components
+Figure 3.9: Regional transportation system components